cranjesh/images-test/TheSoldiersLegacyThorough.md

 <br><br><br>
 ## Chapter 13: The Colonel's Gambit

+Holmes’s steps slowed as we neared the stable, his expression unusually grave.
+He glanced toward the darkened manor windows.
+"Watson, men like Hawthorne do not rely solely on rank or reputation.
+They cultivate influence—debtors in high places, favors owed, secrets traded like currency.
+Bringing him down will require more than proof."

+I nodded, my brow furrowing.
+"A man with such reach will not fall simply because the truth is known—he will fight to keep it buried."

 The stable quarters were modest, with a single cot pushed against the wall and an old wooden trunk at the foot of it.
 Hanger sat at a small desk, polishing a brass buckle, but the tension in his shoulders betrayed him.

 ![ChapterThePriestHole2](https://raw.githubusercontent.com/cranjesh/images-test/refs/heads/main/ChapterThePriestHole2.webp)